 Your studio’s overall NPS score can range from -100 to +100, and the higher – the better.
 You’ll want to establish your own benchmarks for what a good score looks like for you, but calculating your score is simple: subtract the percentage of detractors from the percentage of promoters.
 So if 20% of your members are detractors and 70% are promoters, your score is +50.

-A member’s experience impacts whether they love being a member of your studio: they can’t imagine being anywhere else and actively promote you to their friends and family.
+A member’s experience impacts whether they love being a member of your gym: they can’t imagine being anywhere else and actively promote you to their friends and family.
 Without the experience, they’re indifferent and just “there for now.”
-They could cancel their membership at any point, and they’re unfazed whether or not they work out at your gym or the one over the road.
+They could cancel their membership at any point, and they’re unfazed whether or not they take part in your online classes, or any of the thousands of options now available online.

-You don’t have a fitness business without members, so if you want to succeed and grow – their experience is everything.
+To succeed and grow – the member experience you provide is everything.
 Even if you sell single classes at your studio – you don’t want customers to make a one-time purchase.
 You’re selling a continuous service, and you want them to come back for more.